 No Communities Were Harmed: Fraser is careful not to identify the regiment or its soldiers for the majority of the series, although in the Highland Games story involving all the Scottish units of the British Army, its identity can be deduced by elimination.
-Various real mottoes and incidents are also mentioned that can help knowledgeable readers trace the regiment.note For example, there were only two Highlander battalions at Singapore, one of whose colonels escaped capture.
+Various real mottoes and incidents are also mentioned that can help knowledgeable readers trace the regiment.note For example, the regiment participated in the Stirrup Charge at Waterloo, and one of its Victoria Cross winners was Piper George Findlater.
 The last story in the last book, which involves the Colonel asking Fraser to sign copies of the first two books, reveals the regiment as the 2nd Gordon Highlanders and names the Colonel: R.G.
 "Reggie" Lees, a genuine hero of WW2, identified in the books as Colonel J.G.F.
 Gordon.
 The story also discusses the semi-fictional nature of certain characters, including Wee Wullie and McAuslan himself.

 Officer and a Gentleman: Both invoked and subverted—MacNeill tries to be this at times, but trips over himself on occasion - and on other occasions, it's simply not the appropriate response.

 MacNeill's friend Lt.
 MacKenzie is this in spades - the son of a baronet and "politically somewhere to the right of Louis XIV."

 The point at which the officers learn there is smallpox in the battalion.
 Later, MacNeill's realization that a deserter has been exposed and could spread it to all of Tripoli if he isn't caught.